gotk3/gotk3/README.md

 [![Build Status](https://travis-ci.org/conformal/gotk3.png?branch=master)]
 (https://travis-ci.org/conformal/gotk3)

-Package gotk3 provides Go bindings for GLib 2, GDK 3, and GTK+3.
-Each
-component is given its own subdirectory, which is used as the import path for the package.
+The gotk3 project provides Go bindings for GTK+3 and dependent projects.
+Each component is given its own subdirectory, which is used as the import path for the package.
+Partial binding support for the following libraries is currently implemented:

+  - GTK+3 (3.6 and later)
+  - GDK 3 (3.6 and later)
+  - GLib 2 (2.36 and later)
+  - Cairo (1.10 and later)

 Care has been taken for memory management to work seamlessly with Go's garbage collector without the need to use or understand GObject's